 - How RADF is managed locally.
-What processes are in place to ensure transparent and effective management including monitoring of outcomes? - How Council governance of RADF builds on previous successful models of management or has been reviewed in light of learnings or challenges.
+What processes are in place to ensure transparent and effective management including monitoring of outcomes? - How council governance of RADF builds on previous successful models of management or has been reviewed considering learnings or challenges. - Have applicants considered the risks involved in delivering their projects?
+For example - does an outdoor event have a wet weather plan? - Is the project achievable within the timeframes?